Written by Sarah Thebarge, Physician Assistant

 The National Safety Council estimates that there are nearly 9 million ER visits each year from slip-and-fall accidents, which are more likely to occur during winter months when ice, rain, and snow create dangerous conditions.
 It’s important to take precautions by shoveling and salting walkways.
 Also, if you’re spending time outdoors, you can decrease your risk of a slip-and-fall injury by wearing sturdy footwear and carefully watching your step.

 Even if you’re being cautious, accidents happen.
+There are plenty of safe wintertime activities.
 At GoHealth Urgent Care, we’re here for you 7 days a week with injury care and x-ray services.
 Save your spot online or walk in 7 days a week.